January 7, 2019

 Hydronic Heated Floors

 Hydronic systems are normally recommended for larger applications—such as a whole house or a full basement—due to the lower operational costs after the initial investment.
 Larger systems could cost well over $50,000, but are very energy efficient over their lifetime.
 If your home is especially large, has a lot of windows or very tall ceilings, hydronic heating may not suffice.
 These systems are most often installed during initial construction, whole house remodels or basement finishing projects because they go deeper under the floor and require more height for the tubing.
 Installing them in a remodel could cause that room to be half an inch or more higher than the adjacent room.
+So if you’re building a new home, be sure to consider adding heated floors in the basement or main level of your home.

+So, are heated floors worth it?
 At the end of the day, heated floors are all about preference.
 If you run cold, the simple joy of warm feet is worth the relatively low cost for an electric system.
 You’ll especially love it with tile or concrete floors.
 If you’re embarking on a remodel soon, make sure you ask your contractor about your radiant floor heating options.
 For a feature you’ll use daily most of the year, this little luxury goes a long way.
 Visit our portfolio for more examples of basements and bathrooms with heated floors.

 I love that you mentioned the affordability of heated floors that run off of electricity.
 We are wanting to get new flooring in our bathrooms.
 I think that it sounds delightful to have them heated, so we don’t have to deal with cold feet when we go to the bathroom during the night.
 When we are looking at our options, I will be sure to consider electricity-running electric floors because of their affordability.